 The following verbal communication events and activities are offered to 4-H members as a way to teach presentation and public speaking skill development.
 They are often used in 4-H meetings, and a county 4-H youth development program may choose to offer these as competitive events.
 The demonstration, informative presentation, professional persuasive presentation and public speaking are competitive events at Indiana State Fair.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this speech or presentation and is to be documented as a reference.
+A majority of the work to create this speech or presentation is to be the 4-H member's original work.
 The following apply to all state fair communication events:

-- Members may use a PowerPoint, Prezi, or other digital presentation, signs, and other props that will enhance their presentation when giving their how-to demonstration to the audience from a stage or stage-like setting. - If digital media will be used to enhance the presentation, contestants are encouraged to provide their own laptop computer. • If the laptop is not equipped with a standard HDMI external video connection, the contestant will need to supply an appropriate adapter.
-While a standard PC laptop will be available, the quality and compatibility of the digital media cannot be guaranteed as PowerPoint will be the only digital media available at state fair. - Live animals are not permitted at state fair. . - There is no interaction with the audience. • - • - Questions may be asked of the contestants by the judges following the presentation.
-Events that have a team category, it is for two (2) people and will be determined by the highest grade level of any member of that team. - The top three senior individuals, top junior individual, top senior team, and top junior team will be recognized in Indiana State • Fair Celebration of Champions.
+- Members may use a PowerPoint, Prezi, or other digital presentation, signs, and other props that will enhance their presentation when giving their how-to demonstration to the audience from a stage or stage-like setting. - If digital media will be used to enhance the presentation, contestants are encouraged to provide their own laptop computer.
+If the laptop is not equipped with a standard HDMI external video connection, the contestant will need to supply an appropriate adapter.
+While a standard PC laptop will be available, the quality and compatibility of the digital media cannot be guaranteed as PowerPoint will be the only digital media available at state fair. - Live animals are not permitted at state fair. - There is no interaction with the audience. - Questions may be asked of the contestants by the judges following the presentation. - Events that have a team category, it is for two (2) people and will be determined by the highest grade level of any member of - The top three senior individuals, top junior individual, top senior team, and top junior team will be recognized in Indiana State Fair Celebration of Champions.